Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Following receipt of your green card, you must wait at least 3 to 5 years before you can apply for naturalization.
 Factors such as marital status and continuous physical presence, among other things, will determine the length at which you must wait.

-The process is then initiated by filing a N-400 form with the USCIS.
+The process is then initiated when you submit Form N-400 and other required USCIS forms to the USCIS.
 From there, the USCIS will require you to complete a biometrics screening.
-Biometrics screenings include the collection of fingerprints, photographs, and a signature.
+This is called a biometrics appointment, where your fingerprints, photographs, and signature are collected.

-You will then be required to complete an interview.
-At the interview, you will be asked questions regarding your truthfulness about wanting to become a naturalized citizen and you must pass the Civics and History test.
+You will then be required to complete a naturalization interview, also known as the citizenship interview.
+At the interview, you must bring all necessary documents and evidence, such as identification, proof of residency, and any supporting materials.
+During the interview, you will be asked questions regarding your truthfulness about wanting to become a naturalized citizen, and you must pass the civics test, which is an oral exam assessing your knowledge of U.S. history and government.

-Following that interview, your Naturalization application will either be granted, denied, or continued.
-If your application is continued, you may be asked to obtain additional documentation.
+Following that interview, your naturalization application will either be granted, denied, or continued.
+If your application is continued, you may be asked to submit additional evidence or obtain further documentation to address any USCIS concerns.
+The naturalization process typically takes between six and twelve months from the time you submit your application, depending on the complexity of your case and the USCIS workload.

 If your application is granted, you will then be asked to take the Oath of Allegiance.